-I have been trying to photograph four Coyote Pups all summer at the Sequoyah National Wildlife Refuge in Oklahoma.
-I wanted a photo of all four of them together but that hasn’t happened yet.
-On August 20, I finally got a photo of just one of the Coyote pups hunting in a mowed field.
+I’ve been trying to photograph a litter of four coyote pups all summer at the Sequoyah National Wildlife Refuge here in Oklahoma.
+My goal was to get a shot of all four pups together, but that dream photo has eluded me so far.
+However, on August 20th I finally managed to capture an image of one of the pups as it trotted along the edge of a freshly mowed field.

 - Camera: Fujifilm X-T3